 Snow Fun!
 Snow Art at Home

-As Kansas sits in the grips of a blizzard that has schools and businesses closed, it's a great time to chill out with a little indoor snow play!
+When schools are closed, it’s a great time to chill out with a little indoor snow play!
 You can have serious fun with snow and just a few basic supplies.

 • A dish, bowl or cookie sheet